 I was born in West Virginia and raised in South Central Pa.
 Starting in college, I worked with youth first in a church and then for five years with a para-church ministry.
-After graduating from Princeton Theological Seminary, I spent 25 years as Presbyterian Minister, serving churches in Texas, New Jersey and suburban Philadelphia.
-I am a doctoral candidate at Drew University and have taught seminary classes in Church History, Biblical Studies, and Practical Theology.
-I have spent the last ten years involved in interfaith work, initially as a member of the national Jewish-Presbyterian dialogue team, as a fellow with the Christian Leadership Initiative of AJC & Shalom Hartman Institute, and a Lilly funded interfaith dialogue around values.
-I am currently the Pastor of the Feasterville Community Reformed Church, a consultant with the Classis of Delaware-Raritan (RCA), and an adjunct professor at New Brunswick Theological Seminary.
+Since graduating from Princeton Theological Seminary, I have pastored churches in Texas, New Jersey, suburban Philadelphia, and currently in Vermont.
+I have also been active in consulting with non-profits and churches around issues of redevelopment, fund raising, and church revitalization.
+I am a doctoral candidate at Drew University and have taught seminary classes in Church History, Biblical Studies, and Practical Theology at three different seminaries.
+I have spent many years in interfaith work, including as a member of the national Jewish-Presbyterian dialogue team, a fellow with the Christian Leadership Initiative of AJC & Shalom Hartman Institute, and a Lilly funded interfaith dialogue around values.
+I am currently the Pastor of The First Congregational Church of Manchester Vermont.